SuperOfficeDocs/superoffice-docs/docs/onsite/crm-server/move.md

 ## SuperOffice document archive (so\_arc)

-Use file copy to copy the so\_arc with sub folders from the old location to the new location.
+Use file copy to copy the so\_arc with sub-folders from the old location to the new location.
 The new location must be updated in both *SuperOffice.ini* and *web.config* so both SuperOffice windows clients and web clients will keep access to their documents and templates.

 ### Change details